ivanshalashilin/IBM-Z-Hackathon-T21/README.md

-# AI Classification of Jellyfish and Plastic from ocean data
+# AI classification of jellyfish and plastic from ocean data

 ## Team 21, Zero Flux Given